top of page

 1. What will I be doing as an in-shelter volunteer at NAHS?

-Dog Walker - Exercise and provide companionship for our dogs by walking them outside (rain and snow days included).
-Walks are to provide the dogs with time outside of their kennels to enjoy fresh air, sunshine, sniffing opportunities and potty breaks.
-There are 3 walking shifts to choose from; morning, afternoon & evening.
-Please note you must start as a dog caretaker first.
+Dog Walker—Exercise and provide companionship for our dogs by walking them outside (rain and snow days included).
+Walks provide the dogs with time outside of their kennels to enjoy fresh air, sunshine, sniffing opportunities, and potty breaks.
+There are three walking shifts to choose from: morning, afternoon, and evening.
+Please note that you must start as a dog caretaker first.

 2. Why do I need to pay a $25 program fee?